 Nothing says "I love you" to your dog more than a special treat you make yourself.
-Dogs have birthdays and holidays to celebrate just like people do, and baking a few cakes and cookies to decorate with dog-friendly icing is a creative way to bring your dog in on celebrations.
+Dogs have birthdays and holidays to celebrate just like people do, and baking a few canine friendly cakes or cookies to decorate with dog-friendly icing is a creative way to bring your pooch in on celebrations.

 There are several items from the dairy section you can use as a base for DIY dog treat icing.
 Yogurt and cream cheese combined makes a base for colorful and tasty frosting.
 Bring 8 ounces of cream cheese to room temperature and beat with 2 tablespoons of yogurt and 2 tablespoons of honey until very smooth.
 Slowly add in white flour, a teaspoon at a time, until the icing is the consistency of frosting.
 Add one drop of food coloring, if desired.
 If you are spreading the frosting, you will need less flour.
 If you are using it as piping or to write, you will need a little more flour.

 If you are baking your own biscuits, try beating some egg yolks together and painting the biscuits with the yolks during the last five minutes of baking.
 This will give the biscuits a nice shiny glazed look.